zotonic/zotonic/doc/manuals/datamodel/index.rst

 they have properties like title, summary, body text; and, important, they belong to a certain :term:`category`.

 Edges are nothing more than connections between two resources.
-Each of such connections are labeled, with a so-called :term:`predicate`.
+Each edge is labeled, with a so-called :term:`predicate`.

 This manual describes the data model and its related database table in depth.